Azure-Samples/azure-search-openai-demo/README.md

 1. Create a new folder and switch to it in the terminal
 1. Run `azd auth login`
-1. Run `azd init -t azure-search-openai-demo`
+1. Run `azd init -t azure-search-openai-demo -b resource-group-scoped`
-    * note that this command will initialize a git repository and you do not need to clone this repository
+    * Note: This command will initialize a git repository and you do not need to clone this repository
-1. Run `azd config set alpha.resourceGroupDeployments on` to enable the resource group deployment feature
+1. Run `azd config set alpha.resourceGroupDeployments on` once to enable [resource group scoped deployments](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/resource-group-scoped-deployments#modify-the-template-to-change-the-target-scope).
-1. Run:
-   - `azd env set AZURE_RESOURCE_GROUP {Name of existing resource group}`
-   - `azd env set AZURE_LOCATION {Location of existing resource group}`

 ### Deploying from scratch